I have sad news my fellow chicken lovers. We lost one of our Silver Laced Wyandottes last night. Cue the violin!

 Paul and I have had the habit of going out to close up the coop around 7pm well after the sun has set, which I will admit was lazy on our part.
 Upon opening up the coop we found feathers everywhere, three chickens were cowering in the corner under the nesting boxes, four were hiding underneath the coop itself, and one was laying in the middle of the run with its head severed from its body.

-Clearly there had been a predator through our chicken run.
+Clearly, there had been a predator through our chicken run.
 This incident was especially troubling because whatever it was, it was able to get through or over our fence.
 Paul likes to call our chicken run Fort Knox, but after last night we are questioning our perspective.
 What could have gotten through and killed one of our birds?

 Thanks for stopping by Green Willow Homestead!
-From chicken rearing to orchard planting, we've got our hands full and we love sharing what we've learned along the way.
-Follow along as we strive to live a toxin-free life and turn these five acres from just property to a fully functioning small-scale homestead.
+From chicken rearing to composting, we've got our hands full and we love sharing what we've learned along the way.
+Follow along as we strive to live sustainably and turn these five acres from just property to a fully functioning regenerative farm.